MetaMask/metamask-mobile/app/components/UI/Avatars/Avatar/variants/AvatarJazzIcon/README.md

-# AvatarBaseBase
+# AvatarJazzIcon

-The AvatarBaseBase component is a base component of Metamask's [AvatarBase](../../AvatarBase.tsx).
-It contains all the shared configurations and styling amongst all AvatarBase variants and should not be used unless creating a new type of AvatarBase.
+AvatarJazzIcon is a component that renders an avatar with the JazzIcon based on an address.

 ## Props

-This component extends Morph's [AvatarBaseProp](../../../../../../../../component-library/components/Avatars/Avatar/foundation/AvatarBase/AvatarBase.tsx) component.
+This component extends [AvatarBaseProps](../../foundation/AvatarBase/AvatarBase.types.ts) from [AvatarBase](../../foundation/AvatarBase/AvatarBase.tsx) component.

 ### `size`